pradeephubgit/appsignal-docs/source/elixir/integrations/absinthe.html.md

 !> **Warning:** Use this solution at your own risk.

 !> **Warning:** This solution was updated to work with AppSignal Elixir package version 2.0.0 and newer.
-The old version, previously documented here, doesn't work on newer packages anymore.

 -> **Note:** AppSignal for Elixir doesn't officially integrate with Absinthe, please track our progress on adding other integrations in [this GitHub issue](https://github.com/appsignal/appsignal-elixir/issues/176).